jbogard/bulk-writer/docs/index.md

 A small library which facilitates building fast, memory-efficient, pull-based ETL processes in C#.

-*Bulk Writer* provides a wrapper over `Microsoft.Data.SqlClient.SqlBulkCopy` to enable streaming of records to a target data store using an `IEnumerable` as the data source.
+*Bulk Writer* provides a wrapper over `Microsoft.Data.SqlClient.SqlBulkCopy` to enable streaming of records to a target data store using an `IEnumerable` or `IAsyncEnumerable` (.NET Standard 2.1 or later) as the data source.
 This approach keeps memory overhead low when loading a large volumes of data, while taking advantage of high-speed bulk inserts to the database provided by `SqlBulkCopy`.
 Helper classes provide means to apply this model manually, and to build custom ETL pipelines to transform data on its way into the data store.